All articles

 Levothyroxine (L-T4) has been the first-line standard for overt hypothyroidism for more than half a century.
 It is cheap, stable, has predictable pharmacokinetics, and in most cases normalizes thyroid-stimulating hormone (TSH).
 But clinical practice meets a different reality: a substantial fraction of patients with biochemically normalized TSH continue to report fatigue, weight gain, depression, dry skin, hair loss, and cold intolerance.

 This is neither uncommon nor a fabrication.
-Saravanan and colleagues in a prospective population-based study (PMID 11949969) showed that up to 15% of patients on adequate replacement therapy with normal TSH have statistically significantly lower quality of life and more pronounced psychoneurological symptoms than euthyroid controls matched for age and sex.
-The current American Thyroid Association position (ATA Guideline, Garber et al., PMID 22954130) explicitly acknowledges this and recommends an expanded workup when symptoms persist.
+Saravanan and colleagues in a prospective population-based study (PMID 12390330) showed that patients on adequate replacement therapy with normal TSH have statistically significantly lower quality of life and more pronounced psychoneurological symptoms than euthyroid controls matched for age and sex.
+The current American Thyroid Association position (ATA Guideline, Garber et al., PMID 22954017) explicitly acknowledges this and recommends an expanded workup when symptoms persist.

 The key is understanding that hypothyroidism manifests clinically not in blood but in the target cell.
 Levothyroxine delivers the prohormone T4.
 For it to act, the entire chain must function: peripheral conversion to active T3, transmembrane transport, binding to the nuclear receptor, transcription of target genes, synthesis of mitochondrial proteins.
 Failure at any link produces "functional hypothyroidism" with a normal TSH.